sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 This should result in a binary image in the images subdirectory that can be copied to a USB memory stick or a TFTP server of your choice.

-In our case, we download using TFTP, so we start the TFTP_Server as before, start CoolTerm, reboot the Odroid-C2, and hit `Return` immediately to interrupt whatever default boot sequence is installed.
-Then we set the "ipaddr" and "serverip" environment variables in U-Boot, and use the `tftpboot sel4_image` command to download the image.
+In our case, we download using TFTP, so we start the TFTP Server as before, start CoolTerm, reboot the Odroid-C2, and hit `Return` immediately to interrupt whatever default boot sequence is installed.
+Then we set the `ipaddr` and `serverip` environment variables in U-Boot, and use the `tftpboot sel4_image` command to download the image.

-On our system, the image is built to run with a start address of 0x20000000, so we can start seL4 and our test application with
+On our system, the image is built to run with a start address of `0x20000000`, so we can start seL4 and our test application with

 ```text